The K-1 Fiancée Visa Roadmap (2025): A Complete Guide for a Filipina Fiancée

 - Poor Interview Performance: Your fiancée should be prepared to answer questions about your relationship confidently and honestly.

 The K-1 visa process is a test of patience and diligence.
 It is a bureaucratic hurdle on the path to a lifetime of happiness.
 By being organized, thorough, and honest, you can successfully navigate this journey.
-The day she arrives on US soil with her visa in hand will make every form and every moment of waiting worthwhile.
+The day she arrives on US soil will make every form and every moment of waiting worthwhile.